kelsonbatista/exercise-password-generator/README.md

 # About the project / *Sobre o projeto*

-This project is random password generator, based on the layout provided, using React and Redux.
+This project is a random password generator, based on the layout provided, using React and Redux.

 *Esse projeto é um gerador de senhas aleatórias, baseado no layout fornecido, utilizando React e Redux*